MalachiMackie/LoansUnlimitedExcercise/solution.md

 #### Technology

 The customer web api will be built using .Net 8 as it is the latest LTS release of .Net.

 It will use Entity Framework (EF) Core to connect to the database as it provides a fast and easy developer experience and the complexity of database queries will be low considering the domain.

 The code will be architected using a very simple clean code architecture, keeping database concerns out of the application layer.

 ##### Tradeoffs

-See [Choosing Monolith vs separate apis](#choosing-monolith-vs-separate-apis) for tradeoffs of separate services between customer api and loan provider agent api
+See [Choosing Monolith vs separate apis](#choosing-monolith-vs-separate-apis) for tradeoffs of separate services between customer api and loan provider agent api.

-Keeping to the LTS release of .Net means slower uptake on each release's performance and language improvements, but it allows Microsoft to iron out any teething issues before upgrading versions
+Keeping to the LTS release of .Net means slower uptake on each release's performance and language improvements, but it allows Microsoft to iron out any teething issues before upgrading versions.

 Using EF Core incures some performance penalties at the cost of developer experience.
 For a simple domain, EF Core is super simple to use and setup, but as a domain becomes more complex, EF Core configuration can become very complex as well.

 ### Credit Check Response Lambda